jce-il-ex/se18b-ex4-tdd-danach707/README.md

 Before submitting, update the following table:

 #### Excercise submission
-- Name (or initials):
+- Name (or initials): Dana Cohen
-- github username:
+- github username: danach707
-- Estimation of hours I worked on it:
+- Estimation of hours I worked on it: ~2.5h

 #### Prerequisites